Updated April 27 2021

 19 SPECIAL TERMS OF MAINTENANCE SERVICES

-19.1 These special terms of maintenance services in accordance with section 19 shall be applied if and to the degree that the Software specified in the Service Description is a software version downloaded to be used on the Customer’s own server and the maintenance of the Software has been agreed in the Service Description.
-If these special terms are contradictory to what has been agreed elsewhere in these Terms, these special terms shall apply.
+19.1 These special terms of maintenance services in accordance with section 19 apply if and to the degree that the Software specified in the Service Description is a software version downloaded to be used on the Customer’s own server and the maintenance of the Software has been agreed upon in the Service Description.
+If these special terms are contradictory to what has been agreed elsewhere in these Terms and Conditions, these special terms apply.

 19.2 The Supplier is responsible for (a) the maintenance service being provided by staff with expertise on the Software, and (b) the maintenance services are carried out carefully and with the required competence, in accordance with the agreed schedule.
 Maintenance services are carried out in accordance with the Supplier’s working methods.
 The Supplier must document all measures carried out for the maintenance service appropriately and, if requested by the Customer, identify the individual measures.